R-T-B/RDK/README.md

 7.)
 If Principia is present, retrobop modification is applied to keep Jool stable (may not be needed but better safe than sorry).

+8.)
+To ensure the worlds are not entirely flat at this rescale, landscape height is raised a bit (technically x1.25) and the PQS level is raised a 2 levels.

 Required mods are Kopernicus & SigmaDimensions

 You'll get a better experience if you add the following optional mods: